On the Dynamics of Complex Quadratic Families under Holomorphic and Non-Holomorphic Singular Perturbations: Introduction

-\item Nowadays, many branches of dynamical systems have been established and well studied, and chaos is treated as one of the most significant scientific discoveries in last century.
-Although the field of dynamical systems admits a rich variety of viewpoints, the generally accepted objective of dynamical systems involves ``the study of asymptotic behaviour of almost all orbits in observation of representative finite parameter families" \cite{Lyubich I}.
-In the course of our work, representative simply means those parameter values which produce nontrivial maps.
-And for the definition of the core concept \textbf{chaos}, a classical one was given by R. Devaney \cite{Devaney III}, that is: Let $X$ be a metric space and $F: X \rightarrow X$ be a continuous map, then F is chaotic if (1) F is transitive; (2) F is sensitive dependence on the initial conditions; (3) the periodic points of dense in X.

-\begin{remark} In these three conditions, ``sensitivity" is the central idea in chaos.
-Actually, ``transitivity" and ``the density of periodic points" imply sensitivity \cite{Robinson} \cite{Banks} (see \cite{Banks} for the proof).
-Besides, there are some other qualitative or quantitative ways to define chaos, such as topological entropy and power spectrum.
-See \cite{Robinson} for more discussion.
-It is worth to mention that ''transitivity" implies the other two conditions in one-dimensional case. \end{remark}
+Nowadays, dynamical systems theory encompasses a wide range of perspectives, and chaos is recognized as one of the most significant scientific discoveries of the twentieth century.
+The generally accepted objective involves ``the study of asymptotic behaviour of almost all orbits in observation of representative finite parameter families" \cite{Lyubich I}, where ``representative" refers to parameter values producing nontrivial maps.
+R. Devaney \cite{Devaney III} provided a classical definition of chaos: let $X$ be a metric space and $F: X \rightarrow X$ a continuous map.
+Then $F$ is chaotic if (1) $F$ is transitive; (2) $F$ exhibits sensitive dependence on initial conditions; (3) the periodic points are dense in $X$.
+Among these three conditions, sensitivity is central.
+In fact, transitivity and the density of periodic points imply sensitivity \cite{Robinson, Banks}.
+Other qualitative or quantitative measures, such as topological entropy and power spectrum, provide additional characterizations of chaos \cite{Robinson}.
+In one-dimensional systems, transitivity alone implies the other two conditions.

-\item Among different dynamical systems, the dynamics of some types of quadratic families have been well studied and many elegant results have been revealed, while the dynamics of many other types remain unknown and require further research.
-In this paper, we restrict our discussion to the real and complex quadratic maps.
-This paper is organized as follows: in the next section, based on some specific examples, we review and summarize the dynamics of some one- and two- dimensional quadratic maps from both topological and statistical viewpoints.
-In section three, we briefly review some pre-existing results of the dynamics of complex quadratic maps under both holomorphic and nonholomorphic singular perturbations, and the research the dynamics of a special case with an emphasis on the real line.
-The author's original research results are mainly presented in \textbf{section 3.2} and \textbf{section 3.6}.
-The summary is stated in section four.
+The dynamics of some quadratic families have been extensively studied, revealing many elegant results, whereas the dynamics of other families remain largely unexplored.
+In this paper, we focus on real and complex quadratic maps.
+The paper is organized as follows: Section 2 reviews representative one- and two-dimensional quadratic maps from both topological and statistical perspectives.
+Section 3 summarizes prior results on complex quadratic maps under holomorphic and nonholomorphic singular perturbations and investigates a special case emphasizing the real line, with original contributions presented in Sections 3.2 and 3.6.
+Section 4 provides a summary.